meilisearch/documentation/learn/core_concepts/indexes.md

 ### Filterable attributes

 Filtering allows you to refine your search based on different categories.
-For example, you could search for all movies of a certain `genre`, e.g., `Science Fiction`, with a `rating` above `8`.
+For example, you could search for all movies of a certain `genre`, for example, `Science Fiction`, with a `rating` above `8`.

 Before filtering on any document attribute, you must add it to `filterableAttributes` using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update filterable attributes endpoint](/reference/api/settings.md#update-filterable-attributes).
 Then, make a search query using the [`filter` search parameter](/reference/api/search.md#filter).